ello/dotfiles/Readme.md

 signing key you can either open up GPG Keychain, or run `gpg --list-keys` and add this to the `GIT_SIGNING_KEY` in your `.bashrc.local` file.

+You will also need to make your GPG signing key the primary one.
+You can do this by opening up GPG Keychain and doing these steps:

+- select your key
+- hit the details button
+- select User IDs from the menu
+- right click on your user id and select primary
+- select 'save to keychain' when the dialog pops up

 ### Install Polarized terminal themes

 Included in the vimrc is `Plug mkitt/pigment`.
 This is the color settings for